kylegoines/flotsam/README.md

     // this sets the minimum count of input characters before we will render the box
     minChars: 2,

-    // this is an interaction that google does that i thought i should include:
+    // this is an interaction that google input does that i thought i should include:
-    // when key-ing up or down, the input will fill with the previewed word
+    // when key-ing up or down, the input will fill with the previewed string
     inputPreview: true,

 })